KuberKode/kuberkode/README.md

 ### Welcome Cyber Traveler,

 In the past I tried to do allot of stuff at the same time.
-This is not recommended because I never get stuff done whenever I do that.
+This is really not recommended because ...
+I never get stuff done lol

-I have thus decided to only focus on [kodeboard](https://github.com/agamedev/kodeboard) and create a simple game which is the single use case for kodeboard.
+I have thus decided to only focus on game development for now.

 <!--
 **KuberKode/kuberkode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.